 Preparing the pram for all four seasons!

-Did you know that research show babies that sleep outdoors during daytime sleep three times (!!!!) longer then when sleeping indoors.
-In this article we help you prepare the pram regardless of the weather.
-The baby should neither be too hot not too cold.
+Did you know that research show babies that sleep outdoors during daytime sleep three times (!!!!) longer than when sleeping indoors.
+In this article we help you prepare the pram, regardless of the weather.
+The baby should neither be too hot nor too cold.

-A good base layer for both bassinet and seat is a sheepskin, which is both temperature-regulating and moist absorbing.
+A good base layer for both bassinet and seat is a sheepskin, which is both temperature-regulating and moisture-absorbing.
 A lambskin is cooling in summer and warming in colder weather.
-Some lambskins have been treated so make sure to buy a lambskin intended for children.
+Some lambskins have been treated, so make sure to buy a lambskin intended for children.

 Keep in mind

 The canopy, the sides and the bassinet cover shields the baby in the bassinet and the temperature inside can differ from the temperature outside.
 Buy a small thermometer and place it inside the bassinet if you are unsure of the temperature.
 You can also put your hand at the baby’s neck to make sure he or she is not too warm or too cold.

 The weather can change quickly during autumn and it is therefore handy with layers making it easy to quickly adjust the temperature.
 Tips!
 Dress the baby in jumpers with front zippers, making it easy to open and release some heat if the baby gets too hot.

 - A woollen blanket is warming and breathable, unlike a fleece blanket.
 Buy a blanket that can be folded if you need the double warmth.

 - The bassinet often comes with a cover and the seat sometimes include a footmuff (best price here).
 These protects the baby from the cold and the wind.
 It’s a great extra layer over the woollen blanket.